 When Steve Jobs passed away, I wanted to pay homage to him so I drove down to his residence in Palo Alto and left some flowers in front of his yard (apple garden).
 Felt a sense of gratitude for his vision and a will to truly change the world.
 Some see him as a flawed … Continue reading Staying hungry, staying foolish…

-been sitting on its draft for a little more than 14 months, i guess now is as good a time as any to hit publish on this thing - given that its bitcoin's 10th birthday! bitcoin. everyone is talking about it because everyone is talking about it.
-First time I ever heard of bitcoin was … Continue reading Three sides of a (bit) coin
+been sitting on its draft for a little more than 14 months, i guess now is as good a time as any to hit publish on this thing - given that its bitcoin white paper's 10th birthday! bitcoin. everyone is talking about it because everyone is talking about it.
+First time I ever heard of … Continue reading Three sides of a (bit) coin

 This video of Stavroz (a group from Belgium) is really something.
 The entire session is awesome, and they didn't even play their best track. ....must be fun jamming live in front of mother nature.
 Would be cool if their next gig is at the Mt.
 Everest base camp....heard its beautiful out there, and a wee … Continue reading Music that makes you fly…

 You know where it ends, yo it usually depends on where you start….

 Every once in a while you run into a story that is as powerful as it is moving - the kind that generates sort of emotional kick.
 Almost as if it has all the makings of a dramatic movie, or perhaps of a French cinema - somewhat melancholic, slightly philosophical, silently poetic, at times tragic, … Continue reading You know where it ends, yo it usually depends on where you start….